 During a recent visit to Spain, the Winetraveler crew discovered some of the best things to do in Ronda.
 Take a look at the stunning features this historic city has to offer.
+Questions or need a recommended tour of Ronda?
+Email us at bookings@winetraveler.com.

 Despite its relatively small stature (about 35,000 residents), Ronda offers travel and adventure enthusiasts a location in Spain steeped in some of the most breathtaking views one could ever hope to encounter.

-The city of Ronda can be found in South Central Spain – about 60 kilometers northwest of Marbella.
-While Ronda is a part of the Malaga province, the entire area is within one of the most picturesque Spanish regions – Andalusia (Andalucia).
 It’s accessible by day trip, or you can choose to spend a few nights in the city.
-Private, upscale guided day trips and tours are offered from both Sevilla and Marbella by our friends at Grupo Edutravel and Peter Fischer Florez.
+Private, upscale guided day trips and tours are offered from both Seville and Marbella by our friends at Grupo Edutravel and Peter Fischer Florez.

 Explore Ronda

 The city itself maintains a small-town vibe, with quiet sunset-stricken cobblestone streets and bustling mom-and-pop boutiques during the day.
 Great food, vibrant wines, and oh… did I mention it sits on top of a mountain?
-Well, sorta of.
+Well, sort of.

 Ronda lies on a precipice, what remains of an ancient limestone rock formation carved in two by the Rio Guadalevín.
 Over time, this river carved out “El Tajo,” (meaning deep gash or cut), which is a canyon plummeting down more than 100 meters.
 Don’t be afraid to hike outside the city walls!